gebaocai/gebaocai.github.io/_posts/2023-07-29-linux-failed-start-switch-root.md

 ---
 layout: post
-title: Failed to switch root: Specified switch root path '/sysroot' does not seem to be an 0S tree, os-release file is missing
+title: Failed to switch root Specified switch root path '/sysroot' does not seem to be an 0S tree, os-release file is missing
 author: "gebaocai"
 header-style: text
 lang: zh